-\end{small} where Eq.~(\ref{cjt}) means that the $j$th atom initially at the ground state can absorb one photon from the waveguide and finally can be excited, Eq.~(\ref{ckt}) means that each excited two-level atom can emit one photon into the waveugide via the spontaneous emission.
-Both coefficients are influenced by the locations of atoms and the chiral coupling strengths.
-According to the calculations in Appendix~\ref{Sec:ApendixDelayOnexcitation}, Eq.~(\ref{con:WavNatom}) can be rewritten in the format of a delay dependent ODE as \begin{small}
+\end{small} Eq.~(\ref{cjt}) means that the $j$th atom can absorb one photon from the waveguide and thus is excited.
+Eq.~(\ref{ckt}) means that each excited two-level atom can emit one photon into the waveguide via the spontaneous emission.
+Clearly, all the amplitudes are influenced by the locations of atoms and the chiral coupling strengths between atoms and the waveguide.
+According to the calculations given in Appendix~\ref{Sec:ApendixDelayOnexcitation}, Eq.~(\ref{con:WavNatom}) can be rewritten as a delay-dependent ODE \begin{small}

-\end{small} where the first component of RHS of Eq.~(\ref{con:WavNatomDelay}) means that the atom can decay to the ground state by emitting a photon along the right and left directions, the second component represents that the excited state can be transferred from the $p$th to the $j$th atom along the right direction with a delay determined by the distance between two atoms, similarly for the left direction in the third component, and the fourth component represents the transmission of the excited state after the reflection by the mirror with a round trip delay.
+\end{small} The first component of RHS of Eq.~(\ref{con:WavNatomDelay}) means that the $j$th atom can decay to its ground state by emitting a photon along the right and left directions.
+The second component represents that the excited state can be transferred from the $p$th atom to the $j$th atom along the right direction with a delay determined by the distance between two atoms; similarly for the left direction in the third component.
+The fourth component represents the transmission of the excited state after the reflection by the mirror with a round trip delay.